sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     > **What does the formula do?**

     >The formula checks if the price exists.
-If it doesn't, we just print out nothing.
-If it exists, we convert it to a number (the API provides it as a string), then multiply it by the quantity, and then format it with 2 decimal places.
-Finally, we precede everything with a dollar sign.
+If it doesn't, you just print out nothing.
+If it exists, you convert it to a number (the API provides it as a string), then multiply it by the quantity, and then format it with 2 decimal places.
+Finally, you precede everything with a dollar sign.

     Click **Save** twice.